smadue/simple-web-capstone/README.md

 This is just a practice project to hone my HTML/CSS skill.
 This project is carried out during my learning journey as a programmer. <br>

 ## Project Link
-View the project output using this link https://waleakajesimple.netlify.app/
+View the project output using this link: https://waleakajesimple.netlify.app/

 ## Pages